shushcat/modernphilosophy/modernphilosophy.markdown

 and sounds, and other the like sensible qualities; which, whatever reality we by mistake attribute to them, are in truth nothing in the objects themselves, but powers to produce various sensations in us;
-and depend on those primary qualities, viz.
-Bulk, figure, texture, and motion of parts and therefore I call them **secondary qualities**.
+and depend on those primary qualities, viz. bulk, figure, texture, and motion of parts and therefore I call them **secondary qualities**.

 (From II.viii.15---_Ideas of primary Qualities are Resemblances; of